cybrneon/head-md-future-of-drawing/form/readme.md

 ## Materials used
 3D Printing for all parts (Atelier Prototypage).
 <br>
-The speaker cage will be covered by fabrics (I'll get at IKEA).
+The speaker cage is covered by fabrics (Linen).

 ## Dimensions
 <b>The size of the whole structure is 220×80×80mm (H × W × L) </b>